 Appearance

-Both the Cavachon and the Cavapoo are small dogs, who look very similar.
+Both the Cavachon and the Cavapoo are small dogs that look very similar.
 The Cavachon measures 13 inches or less in height, from paw to shoulder, and weighs 15 to 20 pounds.

-The Cavapoo thanks to his Poodle parent, has an even curlier coat.
+The Cavapoo, thanks to his Poodle parent, has an even curlier coat.
 This is often the easiest way to tell them apart.
-The Cavapoos coat will take three forms, with the fleece coat being the most common, and this is soft and silky similar to the Cavachon, and the second most common coat is the wool coat, which has much tighter curls.
+The Cavapoos coat will take three forms, with the fleece coat being the most common, which is soft and silky similar to the Cavachon, and the second most common coat is the wool coat, which has much tighter curls.

 The Cavachon tends to be lighter in color thanks to his white Bichon Frise parent; however, he also tends to have black, tan, and apricot markings sporadically across his body.
-The Cavapoo has more of a selection of colors, and his coat can take the form of gold, black, white, tricolor (black, white, and tan), or Blenheim (brown and white).
+The Cavapoo has more of a selection of colors.
+His coat can take the form of gold, black, white, tricolor (black, white, and tan), or Blenheim (brown and white).

 Temperament